dcorread/PruebasE2ESemana5/README.md

 # E2E test Ghost CMS App using Kraken
 This project demonstrates the use of Kraken to E2E testing on the Ghost CMS application.

-**Github Link to the code of Playwright:** https://github.com/julio-c-s/kraken
+**Github Link to the code of Kraken:** https://github.com/julio-c-s/kraken

 ## Prerequisites